wesselb/varz/README.md

     ```

 * **Orthogonal matrix:**
-    A matrix variable that is contrained to be *orthogonal* can be created using
+    A matrix variable that is constrained to be *orthogonal* can be created using
     `Vars.orthogonal` or `Vars.orth`.
 Either an initialisation or a
     shape of square matrix must be given.